Cricket-England v India - fourth test scoreboard

 Feb 7 Australia have yet to work out a plan to foil India captain Virat Kohli beyond bowling well and hoping for some "luck" against the in-form batsman, coach Darren Lehmann has said.

-LONDON, Aug 21 Scoreboard at the close on the fourth day of the fourth test between England and India at the Oval on Sunday.
+LONDON, Aug 19 Scoreboard at the close of the second day of the fourth test between England and India at the Oval on Friday.

 Feb 7 Australia have yet to work out a plan to foil India captain Virat Kohli beyond bowling well and hoping for some "luck" against the in-form batsman, coach Darren Lehmann has said.